An Education in Raising Urban Chickens by Ruth Danke

 My thoughts on types of coops.

-- No A frame coop: The chickens hide in the back, so you have to crawl in at night with a flashlight in your mouth, holding up the coop side so you don’t get stuck inside.
-This is to catch the chickens so you can then put them up as they won’t/can’t get up the ramp through the hole, which can’t be true as they seem to get up there during the day to lay the eggs.
-If you attempt this with a two year old son you will end up with the 2 year old inside the coop and the chickens outside of the coop.
-Update: The hens have been in the A frame coop for several months.
+- No, A-frame coop: The chickens hide in the back, so you have to crawl in at night with a flashlight in your mouth, holding up the coop side so you don’t get stuck inside.
+This is to catch the chickens so you can then put them up as they won’t/cacacan’t get up the ramp through the hole, which can’t be true as they seem to get up there during the day to lay the eggs.
+If you attempt this with a two-year-old son you will end up with the 2-year-old inside the coop and the chickens outside of the coop.
+Update: The hens have been in the A-frame coop for several months.
 They all go up the ramp to lay eggs, but only 1 sleeps in the top, the other two sleep on the ground.

 - Ease of cleanability: A removable tray for in the coop.
 Make sure the tray is lined with something that is not slippery as the chicken can sprain a leg on a smooth metal tray.

 - Do you want a movable coop?
 I recommend this.
 Moving the coop regularly (once a week or more often) helps keep the chickens cleaner (which keeps the ramp and the nest boxes cleaner) and the feeder and waterer cleaner.
-Lawn is less messy than dirt.
+The lawn is less messy than dirt.